 RELIG 115 3 Units

 Magic, Witchcraft, Cults, and New Religious Movements

-Through an examination of magic and witchcraft, the course introduces the study of beliefs and practices, past and present, associated with magic, witchcraft, and religion.
-Topics examined include ritual, symbolism, altered states of consciousness, and healing, as well as syncretism, change, and the social roles of these beliefs and practices.
+Through an examination of magic and witchcraft, the course introduces the study of the beliefs and practices, past and present, associated with new religious movements, sometimes referred to as cults.
+Topics examined include ritual, symbolism, altered states of consciousness and healing, as well as syncretism, change and the social roles of these beliefs and practices.
 The course also examines examples of various historical religious influences on new religious movements.
 (Formerly RELIG 110)

 RELIG 135 3 Units

 This course is an introduction to the diverse expression of religion in the United States.
 Although limited by the history and geography of one country, the course necessarily draws from religions around the globe to help students understand how religion has grown and developed in the U.S. So, this course deals with a wide variety of expressions of religion, including the Puritans, slave religion, the religious reform movements, the Catholic, Protestant, Jewish, and Muslim communities, the African American religious experience, Eastern religions in America, and contemporary syncretistic religious movements.

 This course is an introduction to myth and its function in culture through an examination of creation stories, end-of-the world stories, hero stories, and trickster stories.
 Although focusing on the narrative expression of religion, this course necessarily draws from many traditions, including Native American, Greek, Roman, European, Islamic, Chinese, Hindu, and Japanese traditions of myth.
 In addition, this class will examine modern American myths.